Hyundai Grandeur: Fourth generation (TG; 2005)

-For model year 2011, Hyundai restyled the Azera with new front and rear fascias, new alloy wheels, and new fog lamps.
+For the 2011 model year, Hyundai restyled the Azera with new front and rear fascias, new alloy wheels, and new fog lamps.
 The engines were updated with dual variable valve timing and the transmission received one more forward speed for a total of six.
 The 3.3L V6 was now rated at 260 hp, while the 3.8L V6 now made 283 hp.
 The fuel economy was also improved with 20/28 for 3.3 and 19/27 for 3.8 (EPA rating pending).

 In November 2010, Hyundai sued Avera Motors, a start-up automaker based in Rockledge, Florida, over the use of the name "Avera," claiming it was too close to the Azera name.
 As a result, Avera changed its name in March 2011 to Rivian Automotive.

 Safety

 The Azera comes standard with front airbags for driver and passenger, front and rear head curtain airbags and front and rear seat-mounted torso airbags.

 According to the Insurance Institute for Highway Safety the Azera received a Good overall score in the frontal crash test and an Acceptable overall score in the side impact test.
 The driver's pelvis/leg in the side impact category was given a Poor score and the structure/safety category rated Marginal.